ElKokk/WeRateDogs_Twitter_Data/readme.md

-CONTEXT
-Goal: wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
-The Twitter archive is great, but it only contains very basic tweet information.
+Wrangle `WeRateDogs` Twitter data to create interesting and trustworthy analyses and visualizations.
+The Twitter archive isgreat but it only contains very basic tweet information.
 Additional gathering, then assessing and cleaning is required.

 The Data